lukaszkorecki/dev-machine/README.md

 # Yeah, a mean dev-machine

-It builds an Ubuntu 12.04 box and imports my [DotFiles](https://github.com/lukaszkorecki/DotFiles)
+It builds an Ubuntu 14.04 box and imports my [DotFiles](https://github.com/lukaszkorecki/DotFiles)

 ## How to?

 - [Install Vagrant](https://vagrantup.com)
-- `git submodule update --init`
 - `vagrant up`

 ## What does it do?
 And how?

-By using `chef-solo` and `vagrant` it builds a linux box, installs some awesome tools like
+By using `bash` and `vagrant` it builds a linux box, installs some awesome tools like

 - weechat
 - vim